onecx/onecx-local-env-cli/README.md

 -  `type`                   The type of microservice (choices: "ui", "bff", "svc")
 -  `productName`            The name of the product
 -  `basePath`               The base path of the product
--  `pathToValues`           The path to the values.yaml file of the microservice
+-  `pathToValues`           The path or URL to the values.yaml file of the microservice

 Options:
 -  `-e, --env <path>`       Path to the local environment (default: "./")